PemaLoselMaurer/PemaLoselMaurer/README.md

 <h2 align="left">Hey !
-My name is Pema Losel Maurer and I'm a Software Engineering Student from Collage Of Science And Technology</h2>
+My name is Pema Losel Maurer and I'm a Software Engineering Student from College Of Science And Technology</h2>

 ###